yyzhang666/Delphes/README.md

   where the avaliable "model name" can be found in [10.1.2](https://whizard.hepforge.org/manual/manual011.html#tab%3Amodels).
 * process
 # Fast detector simulation: Delphes
+To run the fast simulation in Delphes, the output file format in steering file of WHIZARD should be "stdhep", then we will get an events file with name ".hep".

 Converting the stdhep file to edm4hep and run the Delphes simulation.
 For the ILC environment studies, we choose the "ILCgen" card,
 ```
 DelphesSTDHEP_EDM4HEP ${DELPHES_DIR}/cards/delphes_card_ILCgen.tcl \